eBay Tips

 UK eBay Motors fees for business sellers, ex.
 VAT, May 2026.
 Classified Ad: £17.99 listing fee, no Final Value Fee, Gallery Plus £2.99, Subtitle 49p, Buy It Now N/A, Reserve Price N/A. Auction-style: £13.99 listing fee, 0.9% Final Value Fee (minimum £21.99, maximum £39.49), Gallery Plus £2.99, Subtitle 49p, Buy It Now upgrade £5.99, Reserve Price £9.99.
 Fixed price: £13.99 listing fee, 0.9% Final Value Fee (minimum £21.99, maximum £39.49), Gallery Plus £2.99, Subtitle 49p, Buy It Now N/A, Reserve Price N/A.

-Listing Designer, Scheduler are free across all formats.
-VAT-registered motor dealers can apply for an eBay Motors Pro account, which uses a different fee schedule for high-volume vehicle dealers.
+Listing Designer and Scheduler are free in every format.
+VAT-registered motor dealers can apply for an eBay Motors Pro account, which has its own fees for high-volume dealers.
 Source: eBay UK Motors fees ↗.

 Worked example — selling a £6,000 used car as a private seller: